Roasted Butternut Squash Broccoli Orzo

 Servings: 4

-Simmering the pasta in vegetable broth on the stove for this roasted butternut squash broccoli orzo makes it almost like a quicker version of risotto.
+Simmering the pasta in vegetable broth on the stove for this roasted butternut squash broccoli orzo makes it a quicker version of risotto.

 Ingredients